-The Annotated Templates contain the HD model only and enough information to derive the MD from it (see section IV.2).
+The Annotated Templates contain the HD model only and enough information to derive the MD from it (see IV.2 MD and HD versions of the DPM).
 This means that the Annotated Templates do not have to duplicate information (which must be kept in sync between the two models) causing a maintenance burden and a risk of errors.